 The Provider should ensure that all licensed assistants and/or conditional practitioners are supervised as required and that evidence of the supervision is maintained.
 The Provider should address the identified issue to ensure compliance with Medicaid rules and avoid future findings.

-C. Service Documentation Ohio Admin.
+C. Service Documentation

+Ohio Admin.
 Code § 5101:3-35-05(G) states that documentation for the provision of each service must be maintained and include the date the activity was provided, a description of the service, procedure and method provided, group size, duration in minutes or time in/time out and signature or initials of the person delivering the service.
 In addition, Ohio Admin.
 Code § 5101:3-35-05(C)(13) states that services provided on days or at times when the recipient is not in attendance are not allowable for reimbursement.

 We limited our examination to ensuring documentation was present for services rendered, that the definition of the procedural code billed was consistent with the service documented (including limitations), the units billed matched the minutes documented, the date of the service on the documentation matched the service date billed and the recipient was in attendance on the date of service.

-We reviewed 455 services in our sample and identified 10 services in which there was no service documentation.
-We also found four services in which the Provider had service documentation which included a start and end time and a detailed treatment note; however, school attendance records show that the recipients were absent on the date of service.
-The 14 errors described above are included in the overall projection of \$12,591.31.
-In addition, we noted four services in our sample in which the date of service on the clinical documentation did not match the date of service billed.
-The date billed was generally prior to the date on the service documentation.
-These services were for a developmental screening, an occupational therapy evaluation and mental health assessments.
+We reviewed 560 services in our statistical sample and identified the following service documentation errors:

+- 9 services in which there was no service documentation; - 14 services in which school attendance records show that the recipients were absent or not enrolled on the date of service; however, in 13 of these instances the Provider had service documentation which included a start and end time and a detailed note; and - 3 services in which the Provider billed the wrong procedure code resulting in an overpayment.

+The 26 errors described above are included in the finding amount of \$14,663.59.

+In addition, we noted eight services in our sample in which the date of service on the clinical documentation did not match the date of service billed.
+These services were for hearing test, occupational therapy evaluation and re-evaluation, and mental health assessments.
 We reviewed the claims data and found no additional reimbursements for these services around the same time frame which would have indicated a duplicate billing.
-As such, we concluded these services were non-compliant but did not identify an overpayment for them.
-Recommendation:
+As such, we concluded these services were non-compliant but did not identify an overpayment for these errors.

 The Provider should develop and implement internal controls to ensure that only services actually rendered are billed and that services are billed with the correct date of service.
-The Provider should address the identified issues to ensure compliance with Medicaid rules and avoid future findings.
-D. Individualized Education Programs Services not indicated on the recipient's IEP prior to the provision of the service, with the exception of the initial assessment/evaluation, are not allowable for reimbursement.
+The Provider should also maintain documentation for all services rendered.
+These issues should be addressed to ensure compliance with Medicaid rules and avoid future findings.

+D. Individualized Education Programs

+Services not indicated on the recipient's IEP prior to the provision of the service, with the exception of the initial assessment/evaluation, are not allowable for reimbursement.
 In addition, the IEP shall include specific services, including the amount, duration and frequency.
 Ohio Admin.
-Code §§ 5101:3-35-05(C)(11) and 5101:3-35-05(F)(3) D. Individualized Education Programs (Continued) We identified 27 services in our sample in which the Provider billed for services not authorized on the IEP or billed for more units than were authorized on the IEP.
-None of the services identified in these errors were for an assessment/evaluation.
-These 27 errors are included in the overall projection of \$12,591.31.
-Recommendation:
+Code § 5101:3-35-05(C)(11) and 5101:3-35-05(F)(3)

+We reviewed 560 services in our statistical sample and identified the following errors: